Binn0/MLPMemory/README.md

 conda activate mlpmemory
 ```

+### 🤗 Models and Datasets

+#### Models

+- [GPT2-large-finetuned-wikitext103](https://huggingface.co/Rubin-Wei/gpt2-large-finetuned-wikitext103): The base model enhanced by MLP Memory, fine-tuned on the WikiText-103 dataset.
+- [MLPMemory-gpt2-large](https://huggingface.co/Rubin-Wei/MLPMemory-gpt2-large): The MLP Memory module trained for GPT2-large-finetuned-wikitext103.
+- [MLPMemory-Mistral-wikiepdia](https://huggingface.co/Rubin-Wei/MLPMemory-Mistral-wikipedia): The MLP Memory trained on the English Wikipedia (Dec 2021) corpus to augment the Mistral-7B-v0.3 model.

+#### Datasets

+- [Preprocessed English Wikipedia (Dec 2021)](https://huggingface.co/datasets/Rubin-Wei/enwiki-dec2021-preprocessed-mistral): The English Wikipedia dataset (Dec 2021) preprocessed using the Mistral tokenizer.
+- [kNN-Targets-wikipedia-mistral](https://huggingface.co/datasets/Rubin-Wei/kNN-Targets-wikipedia-mistral): The kNN target dataset generated from the Wikipedia corpus for the Mistral model, used directly for MLP Memory training.

 ### 📊 Evaluate and Use MLP Memory

 We provide the checkpoint of gpt2-large MLP Memory used in our experiments 🤗[gpt2-large MLP Memory](https://huggingface.co/Rubin-Wei/MLPMemory-gpt2-large).
 Simply download this checkpoint and 🤗[wikitext-103 dataset](https://huggingface.co/datasets/Salesforce/wikitext) from huggingface and run the following scripts: